Labour law review: Why Reps should align with social partners- NECA - Businessday NG

 The House of Representatives is currently seeking to introduce a bill into the Nigerian extant labour laws to criminalise casualisation, as well as regulate the practice of outsourcing.

-Speaking on the development, Timothy Olawale, the Director General of NECA explained that while employers of labour were not against casualisation, it was important the lawmakers to work with all social partners in the labour industry.
+Speaking on the development, Timothy Olawale, the Director-General of NECA, explained that while employers of labour were not against casualisation, it was important for the lawmakers to work with all social partners in the labour industry.

 “Over the years, NECA had frowned at casualisation of labour, as it is against the principles of decent work and international best practices of the International Labour Organisation (ILO).